 Bookings and Appointments

 If you are selling time slots, such as bookings or appointments, there are several options out there that will let you easily integrate it into your product, or what we will refer as, your service page.
-For example, WooCommerce has its own booking extension that you can read about here on our blog, as well as the post we have on the The Booking and Appointment Plugin for WooCommerce.
+For example, WooCommerce has its own booking extension that you may want to check out.

 Optional Add-on Services